tbensky/npct/README.md

 $8....$8.
 A fully BT-enabled ESP32 is $8 on eBay.
 This about what materials cost for masks people are making.
 There had to be someway of using this for a contact tracer.
 So here's my plan:

 * Come up with some encoding for a unique ID for yourself + your health information (easy: an MD5 + some additional hex codes to describe your health).

 * Put this encoding into the BT name of the ESP32.
 Tell it to constantly advertise itself.
 This takes care of broadcasting your information to those who come near you.
+By putting it into the BT name, devices don't have to pair to exchange info.

 * Also tell the ESP32 to constantly discover advertising devices, and log ones that have a BT name that also encodes one's health info.

 * Make it easy for one to set/change their health status, and to retrieve a log of other's health info the device found.

 That's it.
 It works, and here's how I did it all.

+# How to build an ESP32 contact tracer

-#
+# Flash on the software